RaysAndRu/shoes-factory/README.md

 This project is licensed under the MIT License.

 Contact
-For any questions or suggestions, please contact in Telegram: @RaysRU
+For any questions or suggestions, please contact: [@RaysRU](https://t.me/RaysRU/) Telergam